-A christmas cactus with flowers of pink-edged white petalsSchlumbergera is a deservedly popular houseplant, with attractive red, pink or white flowers that appear in winter.
+A christmas cactus with flowers of pink-edged white petalsSchlumbergera is a deservedly popular house plant, with attractive red, pink or white flowers that appear in winter.
 It’s best not to move the plant when in bud, as this can cause bud drop.
 For the rest of the year, it’s easy to keep: give it a bright spot on an east- or west-facing window sill, water when the soil feels dry, and feed every two weeks.
-In summer, Schlumbergera will thrive outside in a shady spot, and cuttings can be easily taken.
+In summer, Schlumbergera will thrive outside in a shady spot and cuttings can be easily taken.

-Saintpaulia ionantha is a compact plant, so it’s perfect if you don’t have much space.
+Pink African violet, Saintpaulia ionantha, is a compact plant, so it’s perfect if you don’t have much space.
 Place it on a table or work surface, to show off the delicate blooms, which come in pink, red, white or purple.
 The key to success is careful watering – wait until the compost feels dry, then stand the pot in a dish of water and let the roots soak up what they need.
 African violets need bright light, but not direct sunlight, and flower freely with regular feeding and deadheading.

-A pink moth orchidOrchids are probably the UK’s favourite houseplants, with flowers in a huge range of shades, including the classic Christmas colours – red, white and green.
+A pink moth orchidOrchids are probably the UK’s favourite house plants, with flowers in a huge range of shades, including the classic Christmas colours – red, white and green.
 The easiest to grow are moth orchids (Phalaenopsis), which bear red or white blooms for long periods throughout the year.
 Moth orchids require a bright spot with no direct sunlight and should only be watered if the pot feels light when lifted.
 Cymbidium orchids come in red, white and green, flowering just once a year.

 Red, gold and green leathery coton foliageCodiaeum variegatum is the most challenging of our Christmas alternatives, but well worth growing.
 It makes a dramatic impression with its large, leathery leaves, which are a vibrant combination of red, gold and green.
 Croton likes heat and humidity, so is best grown in a bathroom or kitchen.
 Water it every two weeks during the winter months, mist the foliage with rainwater regularly, and position in bright but indirect light.

 A potted wollemi pine hung with a festive decorationAlthough they lack vivid colours, the Wollemi pine (Wollemia nobilis) and Norfolk Island pine (Araucaria heterophylla) certainly don’t lack charm.
 Both species are rare in the wild, so by growing them at home you’ll be doing your bit for conservation.